 Founded in 1977, the Russian Language Institute (RLI) at Bryn Mawr seeks to support the study and teaching of Russian in the United States by providing an intensive-immersion setting for both teachers and learners of the language.
-RLI offers both four- and eight-week programs for male and female high school, undergraduate, and graduate students, concentrating on language training at the college level.
+RLI offers both four- and eight-week programs for male and female high school*, undergraduate, and graduate students.
+All courses focus on language training at the college level.

 The eight-week Russian Language Institute offers a highly-focused curriculum and a study environment conducive to the rapid development of the four language skills (oral, aural, writing, reading) as well as cultural awareness.
 The program draws participants from a broad spectrum of academic fields, occupations, ages, and interests.
 Course offerings are designed to accommodate a full range of language learners, from the beginner to the advanced learner (three levels total).
-The highly intensive nature of the course work and the culturally-rich immersion environment have proven very successful in providing the equivalent of a full academic year of college Russian to participants who complete the program.
+The highly intensive nature of the course work and the culturally-rich immersion environment have proven very successful in providing the equivalent of an academic year of college Russian to participants who complete the full eight weeks.

 The eight-week summer program is divided into two four-week semesters, or sessions, each of which comprises one course.
 Course offerings include three levels of intensive language training from elementary through third-year Russian.
 Each course is credited at four (4) semester hours; thus, the full eight-week program carries eight (8) semester-hours of credit.
 Using the Bryn Mawr system, this translates into two (2) units (one unit equals four (4) semester-hours).